AMERICAN WEDDINGS BLOG

 The Druid marriage rites almost always include a handfasting ritual.
 A decorative cord or ribbon is tied by a Priest or honored guest around the hands, wrists, or forearms of the couple, uniting their spirits in front of the gods and their community.

-If you’re invited to a Druid wedding, take a nap beforehand.
+If you’re invited to a Druid wedding, we recommend you take a nap beforehand and arrive ready to eat, drink, and celebrate for hours.
 These gatherings can last well into the night.

 Viking weddings often include traditional clothing, drinking, songs, and ceremonial fire.

-Some traditional variations call for the slow roasting of a pig followed by a feast with all of the couple’s friends and family, others involve a blessing under a full moon, and most are officiated by a priest or priestess (gothi or gythia).
+Some traditional Heathen weddings include the slow roasting of a pig, followed by a feast with all of the newlywed's friends and family gathered around to laugh, drink, and share stories.
+A final blessing is given under a full moon during the feast, officiated by a priest or priestess (gothi or gythia).

 If you’re invited to a Viking wedding, bring your heartiest thirst and appetite!